ssuryanarayanan/Qi-Docs/docs/QiTypes.rst

 Supported QiTypes
 ----------------

-The following are types are supported when creating a QiType:
+The following types are supported when creating a QiType:

 * Array